Why become a swimming teacher or coach?

 Swim Ireland has introduced a licensing scheme for all teachers and coaches that is in line with similar schemes introduced in a wide range of sports and in a number of different countries.
 The licensing scheme will help to ensure that you are up to date with all new developments and will enhance your future prospects, particularly in terms of employment.

-For further information please see the document below.Guide to Becoming a Swimming Teacher
+For further information please visit the SI licencing page.Guide to Becoming a Swimming Teacher

 Other Important Document:Qualification Guidance Overview